-B.16.2.4 Reactivation Test - all beacons
+B.16.2.5 Reactivation Test - all beacons (except ELT(AD)s, (AF)s, and (DT)s)

 The tests specified below are performed after the beacon under test, while turned off, has stabilized for a minimum of 2 hours at laboratory ambient temperature, at the specified minimum operating temperature, and at the maximum operating temperature (Ref.
 A.2.1).